cerner/fhir.cerner.com/content/soarian/r4/foundation/other/operationoutcome.md

 OperationOutcome.issue.__code__	          | not-supported
 OperationOutcome.issue.__details__	      | [code value \| code system] not supported for [%s].

-When a parameter that may only be included n times on the request appears n+ times on the request:
+When a parameter that can be included only n times on the request is on the request more than n times:

 Element                                   | Value
 ------------------------------------------|------------------------------------------------------------------------------------------------------